QuantuMobileSoftware/multi_detectiion_SS/README.md

 # multi_detectiion_SS
-Repo consists of inference script and inference notebook, which get satellite image and find coordinates of boxes of objects and their labels in image, and next give geojson with coordinates and labels.
-Also if set the certain parameter("visualize"), can get the visualization of the predictions.
+Repo consists of inference script and inference notebook, which get satellite image and find coordinates of <br />
+boxes of objects and their labels in image, and next give geojson with coordinates and labels.
+Also if set <br />
+the certain parameter("visualize"), can get the visualization of the predictions. <br />
-Using model is YoloV4, which finds 8 classes:
+Using model is YoloV4, which finds 8 classes:<br />
           -car
           -truck
           -building